RanveerC22/Disk-Usage-Auto-Cleanup/README.md

   - Calls `get_filesystem_usage(filesystem)` again.
   - Prints **Disk Space AFTER Deletion**.
 - If usage is **70% or below**, no deletion is performed.

+---

+## 7. Limitations

+- The script supports **only one filesystem** and **one target directory** at a time.
+- Multiple target directories cannot be cleaned in a single run.
+- Deletion is permanent; ensure the `targetdirectory` is safe to remove.
+- Designed specifically for Linux environments; may not work on other OS.